kassko/data-mapper/docs/history/README.md

 ## Overview

-This repository contains an experimental data-mapper library that has evolved through numerous pull requests.
+This repository contains a data-mapper library that has evolved through numerous pull requests.
 Each PR document contains:

 - PR title and metadata (author, dates)
 - Description of changes